Psychology (PSYU)

 PSYU 323 Child Development

 This course covers physical, cognitive and psychosocial development from conception to adolescence.
-Both theoretical and applied aspects of development, parenting and teaching children are emphasized.
+This course provides theoretical and applied aspects of development, integrating real world challenges faced by children, parents, and individuals working with children.
 3 credits.

 PSYU 324 Adolescence